 1. WE’RE GUARDED WITH OUR FEELINGS AT FIRST.

-A reunion with your natural family can be a wonderful thing but when I searched for my mother I really had no idea about who or what I would find.
+A reunion with your birth family can be a wonderful thing but when I searched for my mother I really had no idea about who or what I would find.
 I remember being fully prepared for being rejected, to be honest I was expecting it but I hoped at least I would know what she looked like and maybe she’d tell me about her life.
 I had spent years feeling abandoned by a person I had never met so I had built up some serious walls of defence around me.
 It had taken me years to build up the courage to find her, I was looking for something but I wasn’t quite sure what it was at that point.
 I think my natural mother dealt with it really well, she let me lead the way in our newly forming relationship but let me feel safe and secure to do so.
 She never rushed me and it began to feel natural to open up to her.

 2. WE NEED THE TRUTH.